OpenShot/openshot-qt/doc/getting_started.rst

 #.
 Learn the Lingo
     Video editing is not just a hobby or a profession; it is an industry.
 And just like any industry, there is a ton of jargon to learn.
-Practically speaking, you do not need to know all the terms on `this list <glossary.html#definitions>`_ to become a better video editor, but a fundamental knowledge of the terms may help you communicate better with other video editors or clients.
+Practically speaking, you do not need to know all the terms on the :ref:`glossary_ref` to become a better video editor, but a fundamental knowledge of the terms may help you communicate better with other video editors or clients.